Constructive Dismissal for Employers

 A refusal to accept an offer of work from the dismissing employer made after the dismissal will not necessarily be a failure to mitigate.
 The treatment of the employee or the circumstances of the dismissal may make it reasonable for the employee to refuse such an offer.

-Instead of calculating a percentage reduction, as in the case for contributory fault, when the tribunal finds that an employee failed to mitigate their loss, it should determine when the employee would have found employment if they had taken the necessary steps and what their pay rate would have been in the new position.
+Instead of calculating a percentage reduction, as in the case of contributory fault, when the tribunal finds that an employee failed to mitigate their loss, it should determine when the employee would have found employment if they had taken the necessary steps and what their pay rate would have been in the new position.

 The totality of the facts will determine whether a claimant failed to mitigate their loss by taking a position at a lesser salary level.
 After a protracted period of unemployment, it could be unreasonable for an employee to refuse to accept a reduced rate of compensation.